grolig/pv281/slides/04-data-structures.md

     books.insert("The Odyssey".to_string());
     books.insert("The Great Gatsby".to_string());

-    // Check for a specific one.
+    // Check for a specific book.
     if !books.contains("The Winds of Winter") {
         println!("We have {} books, but The Winds of Winter ain't one.", books.len());